 As important as what this decision says is what it implies.
 First, it is open to indirect purchasers to plead and prove that harm from cartel behaviour was passed on to them by direct purchasers.
 Second, as a corollary, direct purchasers are not deemed to bear all of the price-fixing harm.
 And finally, if plaintiffs at different stages of the distribution chain can debate the degree of pass-on, so can defendants.
 Unlike in the US, therefore, defendants have a pass-on defence to raise in direct purchaser litigation.

-As a result of Chadha, most Canadian cartel class actions now consist of neither direct nor indirect purchaser classes but rather a combination of both.
-Plaintiffs' counsel have proposed 'universal' classes consisting of every possible plaintiff, from the initial direct purchasers to the last end consumers.
+After Chadha, most Canadian cartel class actions consisted of neither direct nor indirect purchaser classes but rather a combination of both.
+Plaintiffs’ counsel have proposed ‘universal’ classes consisting of every possible plaintiff, from the initial direct purchasers to the last end consumers.
 Their theory is that if all direct and indirect purchasers are included, then all of the harm must have been suffered somewhere in the class.

 The motions judge concluded that certification should be denied to classes that include indirect purchaser classes where the plaintiff is unable to propose a viable class-wide method of establishing harm and thus liability.
 The motions judge stated that, even though the questions surrounding the alleged conspiracy may be easy to answer in a cartel class action, this does not displace the significance of determining whether there is a class-wide method capable of establishing pass-through to all of the market participants caught by the proposed class definition.
 Indeed the motions judge held that this is the core of the inquiry in a pass-through case.
 The motions judge’s analysis of the competing experts’ testimony led him to conclude that the antitrust impact could not be proven on a common basis.